StarlingUAS/clover_ros2_pkgs/README.md

 docker run -it --rm --name clover --network=host uobflightlabstarling/starling-clover
 ```

-This container also include mavros and will run `clover.launch.xml`.
+This container also include mavros and will run `starling-clover.launch.xml`.
 It is recommended that you run with `network=host` to enable ROS2 communication.

-See [**Project Starling**](https://github.com/UoBFlightLab/ProjectStarling) for more details.
+See [**Project Starling**](https://github.com/StarlingUAS/ProjectStarling) for more details.

 ## Running

 Make sure the local setup is sourced: `source install/setup.bash`

-Everything can be run wiht the following:
+Everything can be run with the following:

 ```bash
 ros2 launch clover_ros2 clover.launch.xml